szpeti00/joyfeli-website/src/en/lifestyle-coaching.md

         <h4 class="mt-5 mb-3 separator">Why now?</h4>
         <h5 class="mb-3"> <i>It’s an investment in yourself; your health, happiness, and future.</i></h5>
         <p>
           Life can sometimes feel overwhelming, but I’m here to help you take back control, and together we can create lasting change.
 Whether you’re striving for personal growth, going through a transition, or simply want to experience more fulfillment, self-improvement and lifestyle coaching help you develop the willpower and cultivate the right behaviors.
-This gives you the balance, strength, and direction you’re seeking in your life.
+This can give you the balance, strength, and direction you’re seeking in your life.
 Don’t wait for the 'right' moment – <strong>the right moment is always now.</strong>
         </p>
       </div>
       <!-- Practical Information Tab-->